James Silver

-James W. Silver (June 28, 1907 – July 25, 1988) was a historian, writer of Mississippi: The Closed Society, and professor at the University of Mississippi and later at the University of Notre Dame and the University of South Florida.
+James Wesley Silver (June 28, 1907 – July 25, 1988) was a history professor and author.
+He wrote Mississippi: The Closed Society.
+He was a professor at the University of Mississippi, then University of Notre Dame, and finally at the University of South Florida.
+He was targeted for firing despite his tenure at Ole Miss because of his support for civil rights.